ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Appendix -- Annotation Details

 \subsection{Annotator Recruitment and Demographics}

-The annotators were recruited by a nonprofit organization for the purpose of creating ACORD.
+A nonprofit organization recruited the annotators to create ACORD.
 The lawyer annotators are volunteers and do not receive compensation.
 Student annotators receive hourly compensation.
 All annotators were informed of the purpose of their involvement and consented to the inclusion of their annotations in ACORD.

 Out of the annotators who consented to the disclosure of their demographic information, 42\% identify as male and 58\% identify as female.
 Except for one annotator based in the United Kingdom, all annotators are based in the United States.